Actual-Outcomes/ai-workflow-manager/docs/user-stories/EP1-workflow-authoring/US-EP1-06.md

 ```
 Given I edit a workflow draft
-When I pause for more than 5 seconds
+When I move nodes on the canvas
-Then the system autosaves changes and shows a “Draft saved” toast with timestamp
+Then positions are auto-saved after a 500ms debounce delay

-Given I click “Save Draft”
+Given I edit a workflow draft
-When prompted
+When I change node configurations (label, actions, etc.)
-Then I can optionally add a note (e.g., “Added validator to Loop C”) that appears in version history
+Then changes are auto-saved immediately

-Given I publish a workflow
+Given I publish a workflow draft
 When validation passes
-Then a new immutable version entry is created with version number, author, timestamp, and change note
+Then the draft is published to the workflows table and a new workflow record is created

-Given I view version history
+Given I have a workflow draft
-When I select a prior version
+When I view it in the dashboard
-Then I can compare (diff) definitions and optionally restore it into a new draft
+Then I can see the draft status, version number, and last updated timestamp

-Given the app crashes mid-edit
+Given I have a workflow draft
-When I reopen
+When I reopen it in the designer
-Then I see a recovery banner describing the autosaved state and offering to restore or discard it
+Then the draft loads with all nodes, connections, positions, and configurations restored
 ```

 ## UX References